rajansagarwal/gardening/content/_index.md

 💡 One of my personal goals this year is to become more intentional with my identity of loving learning.
 Here's me committing it into existence. 🪴

-🌴 *Building since July 26, 2021*.

-> Deployed on July 27, 2021.
+> 🌴  Building since July 26, 2021 and deployed on July 27, 2021.
 Still building and transferring files.
 There are also a loooot of broken links!
 I prematurely deployed since I was really excited about building it online. 💪

 ---